 As of January 1, 2024, the Company implemented ASU No. 2023-08, Intangibles - Goodwill and Other - Crypto Assets (Topic 350-60) ("ASU 2023-08"): Accounting for and Disclosure of Crypto Assets.
 ASU 2023-08 requires entities to measure crypto assets that meet specific criteria at fair value with changes recognized in net income each reporting period.
 ASU 2023-08 requires an entity to present crypto assets measured at fair value separately from other intangible assets in the balance sheets and record changes from the remeasurement of crypto assets separately from changes in the carrying amounts of other intangible assets in the income statement.
-As of June 30, 2024, the Company recognized a \$318,000 decrease in the fair market value of its digital asset holdings.
+For the three months ended September 30, 2024, the Company recognized a \$90,000 unrealized loss in the fair market value of its digital asset holdings.